 Prizmah’s Enrollment Pulse Survey December 2022 reports on Jewish day school and yeshiva enrollment trends across the United States and Canada.

 In the 2022-23 academic year, Jewish day schools continued to build on the positive growth trajectory of the past two years by maintaining previous enrollment increases.
-Of the new families who enrolled in Jewish day schools during the pandemic, nearly three-fourths have chosen to stay, reflecting positively on the academic excellence and vibrant communities in our schools across North America.
+Seventy-two percent of students who enrolled due to the pandemic re-enrolled for the 2022-23 academic year, reflecting positively on the academic excellence and vibrant communities in our schools across North America.

 In a positive sign for the future of day school enrollment, preschool programs experienced significant growth, reporting a 5% rise in enrollment this year.